biopragmatics/curies/docs/source/tutorial.rst

     structure for situations when there can be CURIE synonyms or even URI prefix synonyms is the *extended prefix map* (see below).

+    If you're not in a position where you can fix data issues upstream, you can try using the :func:`curies.clean_prefix_map` to extract a canonical extended prefix map from a non-bijective prefix map.

 Loading Extended Prefix Maps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Extended prefix maps (EPMs) address the issues with prefix maps by including explicit